-- 1. Is there a system in place to keep up to date with the latest advice from Government and DES, to ensure that advice is made available in a timely manner to staff and students and to adjust your plans and procedures in line with that advice? - 2.
-Have you appointed staff member/s to the LWR position (detailed at Section 4.3 above) in accordance with the agreed protocol? - 3.
-Have you advised staff as to has been appointed to the position of LWR? - 4.
+- 1. Is there a system in place to keep up to date with the latest advice from Government and Department of Education, to ensure that advice is made available in a timely manner to staff and students and to adjust your plans and procedures in line with that advice? - 2.
 Have you prepared a school COVID-19 response plan and made it available to staff and students?
-Department of Education guidance and templates provided - 5.
-Have you a system in place to provide staff and students with information and guidance on the measures that have been put in place to help prevent the spread of the virus and what is expected of them? - 6.
-Have you displayed the COVID-19 posters in suitable locations highlighting the signs and symptoms of COVID-19? - 7.
-Have you told staff and students of the purpose of the COVID-19 contact log? - 8.
+Department guidance and templates provided - 3.
+Have you a system in place to provide staff and students with information and guidance on the measures that have been put in place to help prevent the spread of the virus and what is expected of them? - 4.
+Have you displayed the COVID-19 posters in suitable locations highlighting the signs and symptoms of COVID-19? - 5.
+Have you told staff of the purpose of the COVID-19 contact log? - 6.
 Have you a COVID-19 contact log in place to support HSE tracing efforts if required?
-(Contact log template attached). - 9.
-Have you informed staff on the measures that have been put in place to help prevent the spread of the virus and what is expected of them, and provided a system for them to raise issues or concerns and to have them responded to? - 10.
-Have you reviewed and updated risk assessments in line with Department advice to take account of any controls to help prevent the spread of COVID-19?
-(Risk template attached) - 11.
-Have you updated emergency plans, in particular to take account of the COVID response plan?
+(Contact log template attached). - 7.
+Have you informed staff on the measures and provided a system for them to raise issues or concerns and to have them responded to? - 8.
+Have you reviewed and updated risk assessments in line with DES advice to take account of any controls to help prevent the spread of COVID-19?
+(Risk template attached) - 9.
+Have you updated emergency plans, if necessary to take account of the COVID-19 response plan?